Minimally Invasive Spine Surgery a.k.a. MISS

 Finding The Best Choice In Spine Surgery

 It is important to keep in mind that all of these new techniques are just that, new and not completely tested.
 Their potential for changing how spinal surgeons perform their job and how patients recover after surgery make them very exciting.
 The excitement should be tempered with caution though, not all orthopedic spine physicians are trained in the new procedures.
 The good news, however, is that every orthopedic doctor at the Illinois Bone and Joint Institute receives training in cutting edge technology.
-If you are experiencing spine pain or have been told you might need spinal surgery, make an appointment today with one our incredible spine surgeons.
+If you are experiencing spine pain or have been told you might need spinal surgery, schedule online today with one our incredible spine surgeons.
 IBJI is your best choice for spine care in Illinois and has some of the best orthopedic physicians in the country.
 All of our physicians are ready to help you reduce your back pain, increase your mobility, and get back to the activities you love.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.